• Home

 Because most paid/sponsored results appear at the top of the Google search results page, many users have become accustomed to scrolling past these messages to organic results.

 However, that doesn’t discount the effectiveness of Google Ads.
-In fact, it adds to it.
+It adds to it.

 When people click on an ad result, it’s because they want to convert, meaning ad traffic is typically more valuable than organic sources.